COLOR MATCHING

 Notes: Do not forget the killing effect that black has on the Brightness of a color.
 Sometimes just adding Black and White (Grey) will dull the Blue/Green tone.

-Purple is predominantly Blue with Red tones.
-Shading will most often be done using Black.
 Toning will most often be done using Magenta, Red or Blue.
 Requires more Red or Maroon to start base.
 Purple effect will intensify with larger quantities of Red or Maroon.

 A Milky finish will be created using larger am amounts of White and compensating the lightening effect with Black or Brown.